Chris-J-Patrick/Detailing-Website-React/README.md

   - `App.js` - Main React component for UI routing and layout.
   - `index.css` - Global stylesheet for the application.
   - `index.js` - Entry point for the React app, handling DOM rendering.
+  - `api.js` - Contains API calls for frontend-backend communication.
 - `.gitignore` - Specifies intentionally untracked files to ignore.
-- `package-lock.json` - Automatically generated for any operations where npm modifies either the node_modules tree or package.json.
+- `package-lock.json` - Automatically generated for any operations where npm modifies either the `node_modules` tree or `package.json`.
 - `package.json` - Manifest file for the project, defines project dependencies.

 ## Deployment